bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     (Invoke-WebRequest 'http://localhost:9200/test/_doc/1?pretty' -Method Get -UseBasicParsing).Content
     ```

-    The result JSON tells us the name of the index, the id of the document, as well as the full document we inserted in the `_source` field.
+    The result JSON tells us the name of the index, the id of the document, and the full document we inserted in the `_source` field.

     ```json
     {